 Bonus Tips

-Try Alternative to chemicals
+Try Alternatives to chemicals

 Many household cleaning chemicals can be replaced with more environmentally friendly alternatives using things like white vinegar and baking sodas.
 They can even sometimes work out cheaper too.